jax-parker/kayak-app/README.md

 * As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
 * As an owner of a comment I can edit my comment so that I can fix or update my existing comment

+**Add A Sale - Backend**
+* As a user, I want to be able to view edit or delete sales
+* As a user, I want to able to create a sale and list sales

+**Add A Sale - Frontend**
+* As a logged in user I can create a sale so that I can share my images and sale information
+* As a user I can keep scrolling through the images on the site, that are loaded for me automatically so that I don't have to click on "next page"
+* As a sale owner I can edit my sale title and descriptions, price etc so that I can make corrections or update my post after it was created
+* As a user I can view all the most recent sales, ordered by most recently created first so that I am up to date with the newest content
+* As a user, I can search for sales with keywords, so that I can find the sales and user profiles I am most interested in
+* As a user I can view the details of a single sale so that I can learn more about it
+* As a user I can click the buy now button and get a message informing of my purchase.

 **Profiles - Backend**
 * As a developer, I want to create a new blank profile with default image when a user is created.
 * As a user, I want to able to get a list of profiles